tiepdotme/redant-home/_posts/2018-08-17-why-we-dont-enter-awards.md

 author: Ben Still
 description: I have this friend.
 Let's call him Wayne.
 He works in advertising.
 keywords: Digital Awards
-image:
-excerpt:
-  short: I have this friend.
+excerpt-short: I have this friend.
 Let's call him Wayne.
 He works in advertising.
-  long: I have this friend.
+excerpt-long: I have this friend.
 Let's call him Wayne.
 He works in advertising.
 I don't think I'm being unkind if I were to describe him as being a bit preoccupied with status.
 Obsessed would be more accurate.
 ---

 Why we don't enter awards… And why I irritate Wayne.
 I have this friend.
 Let's call him Wayne.
 He works in advertising.
 I don't think I'm being unkind if I were to describe him as being a bit preoccupied with status.
 Obsessed would be more accurate.